simp/simp-doc/docs/user_guide/HOWTO/IPA_Clients.rst

    .. code-block:: yaml

       ---
-      # IPA's default uid's are in the millions while SIMP's max is much lower
-      simp_options::uid::max: 0

       # IPA uses both of these technologies, so they need to be enabled
-      # Do not need to set in any 'simp' scenario
+      # They are already enabled in the 'simp' and 'simp-lite' scenarios
       simp_options::sssd: true
       simp_options::ldap: true